dordal/userballot/plugins/assets/ReadMe.md

 * Get many more features that are currently under constructionwithout upgrading the plugin.

 **Try us FREE!**
-Give us a try!
 We don’t require a credit card when you sign up, so you can see how powerful  UserBallot can really be.
 Once you have discovered the power we add to important decision making, you can subscribe to our service at an extremely affordable monthly rate!

 More Information…
 To find out more visit us at [UserBallot.com](http://www.userballot.com) or on our [Facebook](https://www.facebook.com/pages/UserBallot/587625811299982), [Google+](https://plus.google.com/u/0/100033594081784228442/posts), [Twitter](https://twitter.com/UserBallot) or [LinkedIn](http://www.linkedin.com/company/userballot)!